-A list of past citizen leader internship sites is available on the Segal Program website.
+- A list of past internship sites is available on the Segal website.
 In the web-based portion of the application, the applicant must state their interest and availability for internships in Boston, New York, and Washington, DC.
 Applicants may also list other locations within the US.
-If circumstances continue that make in-person internships unsafe, then virtual internship opportunities will be given.

-We expect that Segal Fellows will spend at least eight weeks interning with their host organization.
-Past sites have specialized in health, youth development, the environment, education, public service, business, communications, women's rights, democracy and governance, technology, the arts, and other efforts to promote racial and social justice in the U.S. Segal Fellow internships have a focus on domestic policy and/or issues.

-Indication of location preference will be taken into consideration but cannot be guaranteed.
-Applicants who cannot relocate to a city should indicate it on the web-based application.

-The process to get matched for a summer internship is completely individualized to the Segal Fellow.
+Internships may be in-person or hybrid, depending on host site and other factors. - ➤ We expect that Segal Fellows will spend at least eight weeks interning with their host organization.
+Past sites have specialized in health, youth development, environment, education, public service, business, communications, women's rights, democracy and governance, technology, arts, and other efforts to promote racial and social justice in the U.S. Segal internships have a focus on domestic policy/issues and take place in the U.S. - ➤ Indication of location preference will be taken into consideration but cannot be guaranteed.
+Applicants who cannot relocate to a city should indicate it on the web-based application. - The process to get matched for a summer internship is individualized to the Segal Fellow.
 It is a multi-step process that depends on what stage a Fellow is currently in with finding a summer internship.
 Once initial mutual interest for Fellow and organization has been developed, an interview will be scheduled between the two.
-The Director will help negotiate an offer that ensures well-aligned projects and opportunities for growth.

-The Fellow is expected to be involved in every step of this process and prepare accordingly.
+The Director will help negotiate an offer that ensures well-aligned projects and opportunities for growth. - > The Fellow is expected to be involved in every step of this process and prepare accordingly.
 While the Staff acts as an advocate for the Fellow and helps decide on final internship locations, it will be the Fellow who will succeed in finalizing the placement and sharing their needs and thoughts openly.
 With this model we have been able to ensure excellent placements that allow the organization to find a top summer candidate and the Fellow to work at a well-matched organization.
 All internship partners are carefully vetted to allow for fit and connection to Segal Citizen Leadership Core Competencies and guidelines.